saebekassebil/teoria/README.md

  - Usability function for returning the note as a string

 *dontShow* - If set to `true` the octave will not be included in the returned string.

-### teoria.note.toMIDI()
- - Returns a number ranging from 0-127 representing a MIDI note value

 ## TeoriaChord(root, chord)
  - A chord class with a lot of functionality to alter and analyze the chord.